Manchester Airports Group: History

 MAG in partnership with a Canadian pension fund and financial assets unsuccessfully bid for London Gatwick Airport, this followed a report by the Competition Commission into BAA's market dominance in London/South East England and Scotland forcing it to sell off some of its airports.
 MAG made a £1.4 billion offer to acquire Gatwick Airport in 2009.
 Originally BAA wanted £2 billion for the airport, but eventually came down to an asking price of £1.5 billion.
 However, MAG refused to arrange a further £100 million of finance and consequently pulled out of the race.

-In January 2013 it was announced that MAG had agreed to purchase London Stansted Airport for £1.5 billion.
-The sale was completed on 28 February 2013.

 In 2011 the proposed Airport City Manchester office and commercial space development abutting the airport became one of the Governments new low tax Enterprise Zones, the zones featured include World Logistics Hub to the south of the airport offering logistics and air freight, Airport City to the north of the airport offering office and high-tech manufacturing, MediPark around Wythenshawe Hospital for medical and clinical firms alongside several retail, office and business parks inside the town of Wythenshawe itself.
 The Group are focused on delivering the £659 million Manchester Airport City.
 Planning permission for the Airport City development was confirmed on 17 January 2013 and construction work is due to begin in February 2013.
-On 18 January 2013, it was announced that MAG would purchase Stansted Airport from Heathrow Airport Holdings for £1.5bn.
+On 18 January 2013, it was announced that MAG would purchase Stansted Airport from Heathrow Airport Holdings for £1.5 billion.
 IFM Investors purchased a 35.5% stake in MAG to help fund the takeover.
 The sale was completed on 28 February 2013.

-Ownership
+In June 2023, the company announced the appointment of Ken O'Toole as its chief executive from 1 October 2023.

+Corporate structure and ownership

+The term Manchester Airports Group (MAG) refers to the consolidated group of entities controlled by Manchester Airports Holdings Limited (MAHL).

+MAG consists of two main entities: Manchester Airports Holdings Limited (MAHL) and Manchester Airport Group Investments Limited (MAGIL).
+MAHL serves as the parent company and holding entity, while MAGIL functions as the main operating company, directly owning and managing the group's airports and related businesses.

-MAG is majority owned by the ten local authorities of Greater Manchester, with Manchester City Council owning 35.5%.
-The remaining nine authorities, the Metropolitan Boroughs of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, together with Salford City Council, collectively own 29%.
+MAG is majority owned by the ten local authorities of Greater Manchester, with Manchester City Council owning 35.5 per cent.
+The remaining nine authorities, the Metropolitan Boroughs of Bolton, Bury, Oldham, Rochdale, Stockport, Tameside, Trafford, Wigan, together with Salford City Council, collectively own 29 per cent.
 In 2012, it was decided that rules on shareholding would be changed to allow external, private investors to purchase stakes in order to provide extra capital for future investment and takeovers of airports.
 Manchester City Council would retain a controlling stake over the organisation.
-To raise funds for the purchase of Stansted Airport, IFM Investors purchased a 35.5% share in the group.
+To raise funds for the purchase of Stansted Airport, IFM Investors purchased a 35.5 per cent share in the group.